abussing/uploadfromR/README.md

 scDECO is an R package for estimating differential co-expression in single-cell RNA-seq data.

 The package contains implementations for two different Bayesian models:
-1. `scDECO.cop`: A Gaussian copula model with flexible, covariate-dependent, and optionally zero-inflated marginals.
+1. `scDECO.cop`: A Gaussian copula model with flexible, covariate-dependent, optionally zero-inflated marginals.
-2. `scDECO.pg`: A Poisson-Gamma model with zero-inflated negative binomial marginals.
-Dependence between the two marginals is induced through a bivariate normal latent variable with covariate-dependent correlation parameter.
+2. `scDECO.pg`: A Poisson-Gamma model with non-covariate-dependent zero-inflated negative binomial marginals.